-The school has five Golden Rules, but the primary aim of the behaviour policy is not a system to enforce rules.
-It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
+The school has five Golden Rules, which are a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.

 This policy supports the school community in aiming to allow everyone to work together in an effective and considerate way.